Academic Language Therapy and the Science of Reading

-The Literacy Intervention Specialist Certification Program (LISCP) is an intensive training program for individuals seeking to learn the most effective, research-based strategies of remediation in reading and written-language skills.
-LISCP provides a two year, in-depth training for teachers and therapists working with individuals with literacy challenges, with a focus on dyslexia and related disorders.
+The Academic Language Therapy (ALT) program is an intensive training program for individuals seeking to learn the most effective, research-based strategies of remediation in reading and written language skills.
+ALT provides a two-year, in-depth training for teachers and therapists working with individuals with literacy challenges, with a focus on dyslexia and related disorders.

 Coursework includes instruction in Take Flight: A Comprehensive Intervention for Students with Dyslexia, an Orton-Gillingham research-based and validated curriculum from the Luke Waites Center for Dyslexia at Texas Scottish Rite Hospital for Children.
-A READ Act approved curriculum, trainees will gain understanding in:
+With a READ Act-approved curriculum, trainees will gain an understanding in:

 Structures of written English based upon the science of literacy and linguistics

 Instructional strategies and methods (simultaneous, multisensory, systematic, cumulative, direct instruction, diagnostic teaching, synthetic, and analytic instruction)